highlight-run/docs/api/client/h-toggle-session-feedback-modal.md

 ## `HighlightOptions`

-### `backendUrl`* (string)*

-Specifies the URL that Highlight will send data to.
-You should not use this unless you are running an on-premise instance.

-You may be interested in [Proxying](/tips/proxying-highlight) to make sure your errors and sessions are not blocked by extensions.

 ### `manualStart`* (boolean)*

 Specifies if Highlight should not automatically start recording when the app starts.
 This should be used with [`H.start()`](/api/client/h-start)  and [`H.stop()`](/api/client/h-stop) if you want to control when Highlight records.